SolnBenchmark/Benchmark/2DGauss_MEMF_LTR/README.md

-# 2DGauss_MEMF_LTR: 2D Gaussian PSF Multiple Emitter Multiple Frame High Temporal Resolution
+# 2DGauss_MEMF_LTR: 2D Gaussian PSF Multiple Emitter Multiple Frame Low Temporal Resolution

 ## Purpose
 Evaluate and benchmark performance of localization algorithms in localization of multiple emitters from a data movie of multiple frames with high temporal resolution.